 Students may have a credit balance on account after all financial aid is applied, usually through the receipt of loan funds needed for living expenses or books.
-In accordance with federal regulations, if the credit balance is created entirely by Title IV federal funds, student accounts will process the refund within the time limits of federal law.
-Otherwise refunds will be processed after the 2nd week of the term.
+In accordance with federal regulations, if the credit balance is created entirely by Title IV federal funds, student accounts will process the refund within 14 days of the latter of: 1) the date the balance occurs; 2) the first day of classes.
+Otherwise refunds will be processed after the second week of the term.

 Refunds of Tuition Based on Registration Change from Full-time to Part-time Enrollment

 A refund is computed as of the date a completed drop slip is received in the Office of the Registrar.
-A student whose status changes from full-time to part-time (8 credits or below) during days 1 and 2 of the term is eligible for 100 percent of the difference between full-time and part-time tuition.
-Day 3 and beyond, no refund is given.
+A student whose status changes from full-time to part-time (below 12 credits) on or before Sept.9, 2019 of Fall Semester and on or before Feb.11, 2020 of Spring Semester is eligible for 100-percent of the difference between full-time and part-time tuition.

-Note: Students who are part-time on day 7 of the term will have their aid adjusted based on part-time enrollment.
+Note: Students who are part-time after Sept.
+6, 2019 for Fall Semester and after Feb.
+10, 2020 for Spring Semester will have their aid adjusted based on part-time enrollment.
 Regardless of drop date, students who fail to begin attendance in a class, or classes, causing their enrollment to drop to part-time, will be considered a part-time student and will have their financial assistance adjusted based on part-time enrollment.
-See Class Attendance Requirements and Financial Aid Eligibility
+(See Class Attendance Requirements and Eligibility)

 Refunds of Tuition for Registration Change for Part-time Students

-For a student who completely withdraws from all courses during the term see Withdrawal from Augustana for refund of charges.
+For a student who completely withdraws from all courses during the term see Withdrawal - Refund of Institutional Charges for refund of charges.